Yellow-crested helmetshrike: Vocalizations

 The call has been described as a two-parted "tlu-uk" or "clu-uk" in the field, repeated as many as six times.
 Responds strongly to alarm calls from other individuals.

 Taxonomy

 The yellow-crested helmetshrike is a member of the family Vangidae.
 This species, along with other members of the genus Prionops, was formerly considered a member of the family Malaconotidae.
 Little is known about this species, and its taxonomic placement within the genus Prionops is uncertain.
-The species' specific epithet comes from King Albert I of Belgium, as the species' type locality was located what was then the Belgian Congo.
+It is a monotypic species.
+Its specific epithet comes from King Albert I of Belgium, as the species' type locality was located what was then the Belgian Congo.